jamorafo/Open-Up-Demo-/README.md

 # Open-Up-Demo-
 Demo for Open Up

-Steps to Run Open Up Demo:
+Instructions to Run Open Up Demo:

   1. Make sure that you have the latest R version installed in your computer.
 This code was updated with the R version 4.1.1 (2021-08-10).
 You can install or update
      R from https://www.r-project.org/.